Alien-AV/gangster-game/game-design.md

 8. Send Fists to intimidate these owners.
 Successful intimidation removes one disagreeable owner and increases fear.

 These notes are kept short on purpose – the goal is simply to track the prototype design as it evolves.

+## Game Start Scenario

+1. Boss begins in a local neighborhood block, with ability to explore "the neighborhood".
+2. During the exploration, Boss can locate "events", "places" or "people" to interact with.
+3. Some of the places are businesses that can be extorted for money - they will have minimal requirements that boss handily satisfies, and thus don't have risk of failure or raise heat.
+4. Other cards are potential recruits, say, one of each type of gangster, and several enforcers.
+5. Other businesses can be purchased for money, and then used to host illicit operations.
+6. After establishing a foothold, Boss can find a way to expand into other neighborhoods, which he personally couldn't tackle, and needs to equip and prepare his gangsters to handle the new territory.